 If you or a loved one has been hurt in an auto accident, the auto accident lawyers at CHASENBOSCOLO are here to help.
 Car crashes rarely end well, resulting in vehicle damage, injuries, and mounting medical bills.
 Some victims may never walk again, while others may never return to their job due to reduced mobility.
 The most serious auto accidents are fatal.
 Victims and their families are often left holding the bag, feeling as if they have little choice but to settle directly with the insurer.
-With the right Virginia car accident lawyer in your corner, you could recover the fair compensation that you need to recover and rebuild after the accident.
+With the right Virginia car accident lawyer in your corner, you could recover the compensation you need to rebuild your life.

 CHASENBOSCOLO proudly serves injury victims in the Virginia, Maryland, and Washington, D.C., areas.
 Since 1986, we’ve worked with thousands of auto accident victims with the mindset that putting people first should mean more than money.
 Our community-minded approach to litigating accident claims has helped our firm plant deep roots in the states we serve.

 Don’t let an insurer bully you into taking less than your accident is worth.
-CHASENBOSCOLO offers the No Fee Guarantee®, which means you pay no attorney’s fees or other legal expenses unless you receive a monetary award.
+CHASENBOSCOLO offers the No Fee Guarantee®.
+That means you pay no attorney’s fees or other legal expenses unless you receive a monetary award.
 Call us at (703) 538-1138 or contact us online to schedule your free consultation, and let’s put your needs before the insurer.

-While you may be very confident that another driver was at fault for your accident, you should not expect that motorist’s insurance company to be willing to admit to as much.
-An insurer is compelled to do whatever it can to minimize the amount that it pays you to resolve your claim.
-One way an insurance company will attempt to do this is by assigning a majority of the blame for the accident to you.
-An insurer may accomplish this goal by having a representative contact you and ask you to provide a recorded statement about your accident.
-Beware, however: agents will usually ask questions specifically designed to elicit damaging responses from accident victims.
+While you may be certain that another driver was at fault for your accident, don’t expect their insurance company to admit it as much.
+An insurer wants to do whatever it can to minimize the amount it pays you to resolve your claim.
+An insurance company will attempt to do this by assigning a majority of the blame for the accident to you.
+A representative might contact you and ask you to provide a recorded statement about your accident.
+Beware, however.
+Agents may ask questions specifically designed to elicit damaging responses from accident victims.

-In other cases, an insurance company may quickly offer you a lump sum settlement and then pressure you into accepting it under the guise of it being more money than one would recover with the help of an attorney.
-In truth, these settlement offers are almost always lowball offers, far less than what victims are actually entitled to.
+Alternatively, an insurance company might offer you a lump sum settlement and then pressure you into accepting it.
+Expect them to say it is more money than you would recover with the help of an attorney.
+In truth, these settlement offers are almost always lowball offers, far less than what victims are entitled to.

-You should not speak to an insurance company until you have obtained legal representation.
-An experienced attorney can handle such conversations on your behalf and immediately begin negotiating for a fair and full settlement to your case.
+You should not speak to an insurance company until you have legal representation.
+An experienced Virginia auto accident attorney can handle such conversations on your behalf.
+They will immediately begin negotiating for a fair and full settlement of your case.

 Why Choose CHASENBOSCOLO To Handle My Case?